moh-alfarjani/newyork-central-hospital/README.md

 [Live Demo on GitHub Pages](https://moh-alfarjani.github.io/newyork-central-hospital/)

 ## 🖼️ Preview
-!it's Photo For Fall Templet So it's Too long go down For it⬇️⬇️⬇️👇
+!it's Photo For Full template So it's Too long go down For it⬇️⬇️⬇️👇

 ---